 - United States

 In September 2019, the tourist visa for Saudi Arabia was enabled, meaning that the Saudi Arabia eVisa is the first type of visa released for tourism purposes.
 Saudi Arabia already issues other long-term types of visas, usually for work or study purposes.
 The most requested short-term Saudi Arabian visa is the Hajj visa, obtained for religious purposes.

 Visa for Pilgrims: Hajj and Umrah

 Hajj visas are for religious pilgrims who travel to Saudi Arabia for the Hajj.
 Applications are accepted between the 15th day of Shawwal and the 25th day of Dhu’l-Qaeda (in accordance with the Hejirah calendar).

 Hajj visas aren’t issued to anyone who has completed the pilgrimage within the last 5 years.
 Female pilgrims must be accompanied by an immediate family member who is 18 or over.
 Women over 45 don’t need to be accompanied.

 The Saudi Arabia eVisa marks a huge change for tourism in the country.
 Applicants can complete the application form online without the need to go to a Saudi embassy or consulate in person.

 After an application has been approved, the eVisa will be sent to the applicant by email.
 Travelers are then able to enter Saudi Arabia by presenting their eVisa and their passport.

 Saudi Arabia eVisa Mandatory Insurance Policy

 The insurance is issued by one of the government-approved insurance providers.
-The insurance company is randomly selected by the government of Saudi Arabia at the moment the eVisa is issued.
-The Insurance Policy is sent by email to applicants along with the eVisa, once the electronic visa for Saudi Arabia is approved.
+The company is randomly selected by the government of Saudi Arabia at the moment the eVisa is issued.
+It is then sent by email to applicants along with the eVisa, once it has been approved.